The cost of veiled communication

 Sometimes people are simply telling you what they mean.

-And the more I let myself receive communication at face value, spoken cleanly without decoding, the more coherent my own system became.
+And the more I let myself receive communication at face value, spoken cleanly and without decoding, the more coherent my own system becomes.
 There is less friction, more trust, more presence, and more space.

 This is the leadership lesson:

-When we speak with transparency and clean lines, we free the other person’s nervous system from the burden of deciphering us and create relational coherence.
+When we speak with transparency and clean lines, we free the other person’s nervous system from the burden of deciphering us.
+We create relational coherence.

 And when we allow ourselves to be spoken to that way, without bracing for the unsaid, something shifts internally.
 The body stops preparing for threat.
-The field opens and communication becomes a direct, present exchange, rather than a puzzle to solve.
+The field opens.
+Communication becomes a direct, present exchange rather than a puzzle to solve.